Photoreactivity of Drugs in vitro and in vivo

 An increasing number of drug substances are reported to be photoreactive

 in vivo (Cosa, 2004; Ferguson, 2006; Schauder, 2005).
-Even if a drug product is photochemically inert in the sense that it does not decompose during exposure to optical radiation, it can still act as a source of free radicals, singlet oxygen, or the formation of phototoxic metabolites
+Some drugs are photochemically inert in the sense that they do not decompose during exposure to optical radiation, yet still act as a source of free radicals, singlet oxygen, or the formation of phototoxic metabolites

 in vivo (Kleinman, 2010; Lynch, 2010).
-One example is nitrazepam, which is described above, and is photostable under ambient oxygen pressure.
-Under this condition the compound will however, generate singlet oxygen in combination with optical radiation; a process that can result in a phototoxic reaction
+One example is nitrazepam (described above), which is photostabile under ambient oxygen pressure; however, under this condition the compound will generate singlet oxygen in combination with optical radiation, a process that that can result in a phototoxic reaction

 in vivo (Figure 6).